Loading Events

 This timely program will also explore how shifting demographics—such as a younger and increasingly traditional Catholic population—might influence trends in Catholic-Jewish relations and how these trends could be leveraged to combat antisemitism.

-We invite attendees to join us for the CIC’s noon Mass, take a lunch break, and be back by 1:15 PM EST for the start of the conference.
-Beverages and snacks will be served to attendees.
+We invite you to join us for the CIC’s noon Mass, take a lunch break, and be back by 1:15 PM EDT for the start of the conference.
+Coffee and light snacks will be offered to attendees during the conference.

 CONFERENCE SCHEDULE: